1. KnowledgeBank

 Speak to our expert team.

-You need to allocate your employee’s time on a just and reasonable basis.
-It should reflect the amount of time they have spent on qualifying research and development (R&D) development activity.
+You need to allocate your employees’ time on a just and reasonable basis.
+It should reflect the amount of time they have spent on qualifying research and development (R&D) development activity with regard to the R&D project boundaries.
 Your allocation should be supported, where possible, by contemporaneous records.

 Your staff costs are classed as qualifying expenditure for R&D tax credits.
-But only staff costs of directors and employees who are directly engaged in relevant R&D projects will be classed as ‘qualifying’.
+But only staff costs of directors and employees who are directly engaged in relevant R&D projects will be classed as ‘ directly qualifying’.

-Where only a proportion of your director’s or employee’s work constitutes direct and active engagement in relevant R&D, you can include the relative proportion of their time (and cost) in your claim.
+If a proportion of your directors’ or employees’ work constitutes direct and active engagement in relevant R&D, you can include the relative proportion of their time (and cost) in your claim.

 Direct and indirect staff costs